Four steps to password freedom

 This is the big moment.
 You have identified password usage, developed solutions to mitigate password usage, and have removed or disabled password usage from Windows.
-In this configuration, your users will not be able to use a passwords.
-Users will be blocked is any of their workflows ask them for a password.
+In this configuration, your users will not be able to use a password.
+Users will be blocked if any of their workflows ask them for a password.
 Ideally, your test users should be able to complete all the work flows of the targeted work persona without any password usage.
 Do not forget those low percentage work flows, such as provisioning a new user or a user that forgot their PIN or cannot use their strong credential.
 Ensure those scenarios are validated as well.

-Transition into a password-less deployment (Step 3)
+Transition into a passwordless deployment (Step 3)

 Awareness and user education